Colorado Residential Lease Agreement

 Applicable to any rental units built prior to 1978.

-For any property built before 1978, federal law requires that a Colorado residential lease must contain a lead-based paint disclosure.
+Colorado residential leases for property built before 1978 must, by federal law, contain a lead-based paint disclosure.
 This requires landlords to do the following:

 Download: Colorado Lead-Based Paint Disclosure Form (PDF)